Scientific Name

 How to Grow and Care

-Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
-These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
-Some control methods may be needed to keep Portulacas from becoming invasive to areas they are not wanted.
-These wonderful plants do spread easily.
+Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love full sunlight.
+They are excellent for high heat and drought tolerance and will seed and spread themselves very well.
+Some control methods may be needed to keep Portulacas from becoming invasive in areas that are not wanted, but these wonderful plants spread easily.

-These succulents require no attention at all when growing and flowering.
-However, you should remove them from the garden before plants have a chance to set seeds as they may take over the garden.
+These succulents require no attention when growing and flowering.
+However, you should remove them from the garden before plants set seeds, as they may take over the garden.
 You do not need to water often for proper Portulaca care.
-The cylindrical foliage of the plants retains moisture very well.
-Thus, regular watering is not required.
+The cylindrical foliage of the plants retains moisture very well, so regular watering is not required.
 When they are watered, just a light watering will do, as their root zone is very shallow.

 Sow the seeds on the soil surface following the last frost of spring.
 Ideally, these plants should be grown in a sunny part of the garden.
 If starting Portulaca indoors, then start about one and a half months in advance.